 Meal prep is a great strategy to help ensure you have healthy and balanced meals ready to go for busy weekdays and these meal prep salmon bowls are perfect to help you do so.
-Filled with protein, complex carbohydrates, fibre and healthy fats, these salmon bowls are a great recipe to ensure you have nutritious and delicious meals all week long.
+Filled with protein, complex carbohydrates, fiber, and healthy omega-3 fats, these salmon bowls are a great recipe to ensure you have nutritious and delicious meals all week long.

 Can you meal prep salmon?